China Rongsheng ghost town reflects shipbuilder's struggle to survive

 Like Rongsheng's shipyards, the area is struggling to survive.

 The shipbuilder this week predicted a substantial annual loss, just months after appealing to the government for financial help as it reeled from industry overcapacity and shrinking orders.
-Rongsheng lost an annual record 572.6 million yuan (56.31 million pounds) last year, and lost 1.3 billion yuan in the first half of this year.
+Rongsheng lost an annual record 572.6 million yuan ($92 million) last year, and lost 1.3 billion yuan in the first half of this year.

 The company has become a test of China's market reforms.